samjones00/docs/docs/_documentation/grpc.md

-An area that could see a regression which all RPC frameworks suffer from is the erosion of the [Goals of Service Design](/why-servicestack#goals-of-service-design) and loss of loosely-coupled HTTP API Design that's centered around resources and applying actions (aka HTTP Verbs) to them which provides both a logical structure for your API Design that is able to better communicate at a higher-level the commonly understood properties of each HTTP Verb and the subject of each request.
+An area that could see a regression which all RPC frameworks suffer from is the erosion of the [Goals of Service Design](/why-servicestack#goals-of-service-design) and loss of loosely-coupled HTTP API Design that's centered around resources and applying actions (aka HTTP Verbs) to them which provides both a logical structure for your API Design that is able to better communicate at a higher-level the commonly understood properties of each HTTP method and the subject of each request.

 By forcing the usage of **messages** in gRPC Service Requests it partially mitigates against the [fragile usage of chatty client-specific method signatures](/why-servicestack#wcf-the-anti-dto-web-services-framework)